 NOTOC is used as an abbreviation for “Special Load Notification To Captain” or “Notification to Captain“.
 It is a form for dangerous goods and all special cargo to be loaded in the cargo compartment of the aircraft.

 NOTOC is prepared to inform the captain.
 Besides standards for the NOTOC form are determined by IATA International Air Transport Association.

 The captain in charge must be informed when dangerous goods, live animals, perishable cargo, valuable cargo or funerals are transported on board.

 The information to the captain is provided with the NOTOC form.
 Moreover the captain accesses information of the type, properties and transportation conditions of the cargo via the NOTOC form.
 NOTOC form is prepared by the cargo officer.
-It is generally prepared 1 hour before the departure time of the aircraft and delivered to the operations officer.
+It is generally prepared around 1 hour before the departure time of the aircraft and delivered to the operations officer.
 One copy of the NOTOC form signed by the operations officer will be with the captain during flight.
 The captain in charge can make additional checks if he/she wishes.
 Considering this situation, sufficient time should be allocated for the flight not to be delayed.

-The NOTOC form is issued once for direct flights, but is issued separately for each station, including the last station for transit flights.
-Additionally a copy of the form signed by the loading operator, operations officer and captain; must be in the operations officer.
+The NOTOC form is issued once for direct flights but separately for each station, including the last station for transit flights.
+Additionally, a copy of the document signed by the loading operator, operations officer, and captain; must be in the operations officer.

-Furthermore Let’s share the importance of NOTOC reporting to the captain with an example.
-Pets carried in cargo are called “AVIH”.
+Furthermore, let’s share the importance of NOTOC reporting to the captain with an example.
+Pets carried in cargo are called “AVIH.”.
 The compartments where the pets will fly may vary depending on the aircraft type.
-For example, on B737 aircraft, the vent is placed in compartment no.1 or 2 because it is located at the front.
+For instance, on B737 aircraft, the vent is placed in compartments 1 or 2 because it is located at the front.
 Cargo tied carefully with the nets in the compartments is specified in the NOTOC and delivered to the captain by the operations officer.
-This issue is important for the captain to adjust and control the temperature of these compartments during the flight.
+This issue is essential for the captain to adjust and control the temperature of these compartments during the flight.
 That’s why the captain has to know what’s in the cargo.